Fursuits / Mascots:

 Unless otherwise advised, pieces can be vacuum-sealed for transport but should not be stored in a vacuum-sealed state.
 DO NOT leave pieces in a hot car, store in direct sunlight, or expose to high heat or fire.

 Fantasy Costumes / Creature Suits:

-Unfortunately traditional costumes vary far too much from project to project and, due to the wide variety of materials they may include, We will have to inform you on a case by case basis of how to care for your traditional costume.
+Unfortunately traditional costumes vary far too much from project to project and, due to the wide variety of materials they may include, we will have to inform you on a case by case basis of how to care for your traditional costume or accessories.
 Sorry for the inconvenience!